Alek-ON/sypex-dumper2.0.11-for-php7.0/README.md

 Was changed index.php.
 You can replace only this file without replacing all files.

+Requirements:

+Set chmod 777 for ‘backup’ directory.

+Set chmod 666 for files ‘cfg.php’ and ‘ses.php’.

 If using not default mysql port (not 3306) to make testing for verification correctly of work.